Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Massively wide archaic architecture sits on temple turf.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-A ramble around a temple complex would not be complete without being mesmerized by the mythical statue art which has roots in Buddhism, Hinduism, Animism and other sectors of spirituality.
+A ramble around a temple complex wouldn’t be complete without being mesmerized by the mythical statue art with its roots in Buddhism, Hinduism, Animism and other sectors of spirituality.

 A carefully and intricately constructed statue of a deity sits in front of a building on temple grounds.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-I am not sure if that is a pitchfork, but I think most spiritual scholars understand that not all can be good, pure or utopic.
-This is impossible.
+I’m not sure if that’s a pitchfork, but I think most spiritual scholars understand that not all can be good, pure or utopic.
 There must be some bad, impure and dystopic qualities of existence.
 Balance and acceptance is the only bliss.

 10 holy depictions sitting and meditating simultaneously in front of a long white fence on temple grounds.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-Buddha statues lined up at Vat Thatluang Rasanahavinane.
+Buddha statues lined up, Vat Thatluang Rasanahavinane, Luang Prabang, Laos.

-I like to think that these depictions will inspire me to meditate more consistently.
+I like to think these depictions will inspire me to meditate more consistently.

 Big statues of the guatama on pedestals in front of a while fence and plants with a forest in the background.
 In the post: Infinite Earth Art: Temples of Luang Prabang.